 Fig S19.
 Definitiveness among examiners: definite conclusions vs. other conclusions (left) and definite conclusions vs. probable conclusions (right).
 The symbols and colors are the same as in Fig S16, Figure 5, and Figure 6.
 Left chart: bold diagonal indicates participants who made no responses of NotSuitable or Inc; distance from bold diagonal to (0,0) indicates proportion of responses that were NotSuitable or Inc; participants who made more definitive conclusions than probable conclusions and associations fall above/left of the dotted line.
-Right chart: distance from bold diagonal to (0,0) indicates proportion of responses that were (Assn, LimitedAssn,NotSuitable, or Inc); participants who made more (Assn, LimitedAssn,NotSuitable, or Inc) responses than definitive or probable conclusions fall below/left of the dashed line; participants who made more definitive conclusions than probable conclusions fall above/left of the dotted line.
+Right chart: distance from bold diagonal to (0,0) indicates proportion of responses that were (Assn, LimitedAssn,NotSuitable, or Inc); participants who made more (Assn, LimitedAssn,NotSuitable, or Inc) responses than definitive or probable conclusions fall below/left of the dashed line; participants who made more definitive conclusions than probable conclusions fall above/left of the dashed line; participants who made more definitive conclusions than probable conclusions fall above/left of the dashed line; participants who made more definitive conclusions than probable conclusions fall above/left of the dashed line; participants who made more definitive conclusions than probable conclusions fall above/left of the dashed line.
 (Examiner Comparison Dataset)

-Appendix 12 Examiner Effects vs. Sample Effects
+Appendix I2 Examiner Effects vs. Sample Effects

-This section is included here for completeness, to show the results of a type of analysis developed for [25]; see that publication for more details regarding this approach.
+This section is included here for completeness, to show the results of a type of analysis developed for [20]; see that publication for more details regarding this approach.
 These analyses show visualizations of effects that are complementary to those shown in Section 4.2 of the main paper.